Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Introduction

 In a series of papers \cite{{KusStr82},{KusStr85},{KusStr87}, Kus03, {CrisanLitterer}, {CrisanDelarue}, Crisan}, Kusuoka and Stroock first and Crisan and collaborators later, have analyzed the smoothness properties of diffusion semigroups $\{\cP_t\}_{t\ge 0}$ associated with the stochastic dynamics \eqref{SDE} when the vector fields $\{V_i,i=0,1,...,d\}$ satisfy the UFG condition.
 Such works showed that, as opposed to what happens under the PHC, under the UFG condition the semigroup $\cP_t$ is no longer differentiable in every direction; in particular it is no longer differentiable in the direction $V_0$, but it is still differentiable in the direction $\mathcal{V}:=\pa_t-V_0$ when viewed as a function $(t,x)\mapsto u(t,x)$ over the product space $(0,\infty)\times {\mathbb R}^N$.
 This fact has been proved by means of Malliavin calculus and in this paper we give a geometric and analytic explanation of such a phenomenon.
 Because of differentiability in the direction $\mathcal{V}$, a rigourous PDE analysis can still be built starting from the stochastic dynamics \eqref{SDE}.
 In this case one can indeed prove that for every $f\in C_b$ (continuous and bounded), the function $u(t,x):=(\cP_t f)(x)$ is a classical solution of the Cauchy problem

-From a geometrical and control-theoretical point of view, working with the UFG condition will imply dealing with distributions of non-constant rank.
-If the geometric understanding of the H\"ormander condition is rooted in the classic Frobenius Theorem, which deals with distributions of constant rank, the geometry of the UFG condition is depicted in the works of Hermann, Lobry and Sussman \cite{Hermann, Lobry, Sussman}.
+From a geometric and control-theoretical point of view, working with the UFG condition will imply dealing with distributions of non-constant rank. \footnote{In this paper we use the word distribution only in geometric sense, see definition at the beginning of Section \ref{intro:mainresults}. } If the geometric understanding of the H\"ormander condition is rooted in the classic Frobenius Theorem, which deals with distributions of constant rank, the geometry of the UFG condition is described in the works of Hermann, Lobry and Sussman \cite{Hermann, Lobry, Sussman}.
 In these works, the UFG condition was considered for geometric and control theoretical purposes, in particular for the study of reachability (i.e., roughly speaking, to answer questions regarding the set of points that can be reached by the integral curves of given vector fields).
 In this respect we should stress that the UFG condition is not optimal from a control-theoretical point of view (an optimal condition for reachability has been described by Sussmann \cite{Sussman}).
 However, it is the closest to being optimal, while still being easy to check in practice.

-Finally, by a probabilistic standpoint, it is well known that the H\"ormander condition is a sufficient (and almost necessary) condition for the law of the process \eqref{SDE} to have a density, see \cite{Hairer}, and this fact has motivated the large literature on hypoelliptic SDEs.
+Finally, by a probabilistic standpoint, it is well known that the Parabolic H\"ormander condition (PHC) is a sufficient (and almost necessary) condition for the law of the process \eqref{SDE} to have a density, see \cite{Hairer}, and this fact has motivated the large literature on hypoelliptic SDEs.
 Again, the understanding of this matter relies on Frobenius Theorem, as H\"ormander himself noted \cite{H1}.
-In this paper we show that while, as expected in absence of the H\"ormander condition, the SDE \eqref{SDE} does not admit a density on $\R^N$, it admits a density on an appropriate time-dependent submanifolds of $\R^N$, which we explicitly describe in Section \ref{sec:8}.
+In his seminal paper \cite{Bismut}, Bismut proved that, when the H\"ormander condition (HC) is enforced in place of the PHC, \footnote{The difference between the PHC and the HC will be clarified in Section \ref{sec:preliminaries}. } the law of the process no longer admits a density on $\R^N$; however, it admits a density on appropriate time-dependent submanifolds of $\R^N$.
+In this paper we prove that a similar statement holds, in more generality, for UFG processes, and in Section \ref{sec:8} we explicitly describe the time-dependent manifolds on which the process admits a law.
+Throughout the paper we will make several comparisons between the setting of \cite{Bismut} and the present setting.